econia-labs/econia-v5/doc/architecture-specification.md

 1. Prices `SHALL` be expressed as a `u128` fixed-point decimal per [`aptos-core` #11952], representing a ratio of volume to size.
 1. Fee rates `SHALL` be expressed in basis points.
-1. Both size and price `SHALL` be restricted to a certain number of significant figures, based on the market, per [`aptos-core` #11950].
+1. Price `SHALL` be restricted to a certain number of significant figures, based on the market, per [`aptos-core` #11950].
 1. The minimum permissible post amount `SHALL` be mediated via a mixture of eviction criteria and governance.

 ### Significant figures

-1. Size and price `SHALL` be restricted to a certain number of significant figures per market, with the required number of significant figures tracked separately for each unit.
+1. Price `SHALL` be restricted to a certain number of significant figures per market.
-1. A global registry `SHALL` track the default minimum size and price significant figure values for new markets, with both defaults subject to modification per a governance vote.
+1. A global registry `SHALL` track the default maximum price significant figure values for new markets, with defaults subject to modification per a governance vote.
 1. Governance `SHALL` have the authority to manually set new significant figure restrictions for existing markets to enable, for example, above-average significant figure restrictions for price on a wrapped Bitcoin market.